Monaco Grand Prix: Track alterations, safety, and increasing business interests

 By the early 1970s, as Brabham team owner Bernie Ecclestone started to marshal the collective bargaining power of the Formula One Constructors Association (FOCA), Monaco was prestigious enough to become an early bone of contention.
-Historically the number of cars permitted in a race was decided by the race organiser, in this case the ACM, which had always set a low number of around 16.
-In 1972 Ecclestone started to negotiate deals which relied on FOCA guaranteeing at least 18 entrants for every race.
+Historically, the number of cars permitted in a race was decided by the race organiser, in this case the ACM, which had always set a low number of around 16.
+In 1972, Ecclestone started to negotiate deals which relied on FOCA guaranteeing at least 18 entrants for every race.
 A stand-off over this issue left the 1972 race in jeopardy until the ACM gave in and agreed that 26 cars could participate – the same number permitted at most other circuits.
 Two years later, in 1974, the ACM got the numbers back down to 18.

-Because of its tight confines, slow average speeds and punishing nature, Monaco has often thrown up unexpected results.
-In the 1982 race René Arnoux led the first 15 laps, before retiring.
+Because of its tight confines, slow average speeds, and punishing nature, Monaco has often thrown up unexpected results.
+In the 1982 race, René Arnoux led the first 15 laps before retiring.
 Alain Prost then led until four laps from the end, when he spun off on the wet track, hit the barriers and lost a wheel, giving Riccardo Patrese the lead.
 Patrese himself spun with only a lap and a half to go, letting Didier Pironi through to the front, followed by Andrea de Cesaris.
 On the last lap, Pironi ran out of fuel in the tunnel, but De Cesaris also ran out of fuel before he could overtake.
 In the meantime, Patrese had bump-started his car and went through to score his first Grand Prix win.

-In 1983 the ACM became entangled in the disagreements between Fédération Internationale du Sport Automobile (FISA) and FOCA.
+In 1983, the ACM became entangled in the disagreements between Fédération Internationale du Sport Automobile (FISA) and FOCA.
 The ACM, with the agreement of Bernie Ecclestone, negotiated an individual television rights deal with ABC in the United States.
 This broke an agreement enforced by FISA for a single central negotiation of television rights.
 Jean-Marie Balestre, president of FISA, announced that the Monaco Grand Prix would not form part of the Formula One world championship in 1985.
 The ACM fought their case in the French courts.
 They won the case and the race was eventually reinstated.

+In 1986, the Nouvelle Chicane was added by expanding into the nearby water to make the track wider.